ihorvorotnov/wpml-calendar-widget/readme.txt

 = Contributing =
 Development takes place on [GitHub](https://github.com/ihorvorotnov/wpml-calendar-widget).
 Contributions are always welcome!

-File issues here, on plugin support page, or on GitHub.
+File issues here (on plugin support forum), or on GitHub.

 == Installation ==
-= Requirements and dependencies
+= Requirements and dependencies =
 - This plugins depends on WPML, so it checks if WPML (WPML Multilingual CMS) is installed and activated.
 If WPML isn't there, you'll get nothing.
 - PHP 5.3+